Old-Fashioned Raisin Cake

 Variations

-- Raisin loaf cake: Bake this raisin pound cake in a large loaf pan or create mini loaf cakes instead of a bundt tin.
+- Raisin loaf cake: Bake this raisin pound cake in a large loaf pan or create mini loaf cakes.

-- Rum and raisin cake: Soak the raisins in rum instead of orange juice to make the classic rum cake.
+- Rum and raisin cake: Soak the raisins in rum instead of orange juice.

-- Christmas fruit cake: Incorporate chopped nuts, candied fruit, Christmas spice mix, and a splash of rum or brandy for a festive holiday treat.
+- Christmas fruit cake: Incorporate chopped nuts, candied fruit, Christmas spice mix, and a splash of rum or brandy for a festive holiday cake.

 - Cream the soft butter and sugar.